-Ford Crown Victoria owners have reported 135 problems related to manifold/header/muffler/tail pipe (under the engine and engine cooling category).
+Ford Crown Victoria owners have reported 142 problems related to manifold/header/muffler/tail pipe (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Crown Victoria based on all problems reported for the Crown Victoria.

 The heat shield covering the left side engine exhaust manifold had corroded around the attaching bolts allowing the shield to fall against the steering shaft.
 I removed the shield before it could interfere with the steering function.